harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-an-api.md

-Note, if you are just getting started or don't want to mess with a terminal, you can also execute scripts directly from Load Impact's web editor, without the need of installing k6.
+Note, if you are just getting started or don't want to execute tests from the command line, you can also execute scripts directly from Load Impact's web editor, without the need of installing k6.
 Go to the
 [web editor](https://app.loadimpact.com/k6/tests/custom/editor) and try it out!